roniakiola/invoice-app/README.md

 ## How to run

-- :exclamation: Note: This program wont work after a while! :exclamation:
+- :exclamation: Note: This program wont work after a while since the DB will be taken down! :exclamation:

 ### 1. Clone the Repository
 ```bash